AgrawalAman02/netflix-gemini/README.md

 ![Project Logo](./src/assets/images/Netflix_Logo_PMS.png)

-Netflix-GPT is a web application that enhances your movie browsing experience by integrating the Gemini model to provide personalized movie recommendations.
+Netflix is a web application that enhances your movie browsing experience by integrating the Gemini model to provide personalized movie recommendations.
 Users can sign in using their Google account for a seamless experience and get AI-generated suggestions tailored to their preferences.

 ## Live Demo